juanmaneo/qt5_multiarch_build_docker/README.md

 #  Qt5 multiarch build docker
+TL;DR: Docker image for CI
-Just another multiarch cross compiling Dockerfile with qt5
+It's just another multiarch cross compiling Dockerfile including qt5

 This is a multiarch Docker build environment image aimed at cross compilation.
 You can use this image to produce binaries for multiple architectures and OS.
 It's based of the official [Debian](https://www.debian.org/) 11 [image](cf: https://hub.docker.com/_/debian)

+Also versions of gcc and clang not included as Debian 11 packages are compiled from sources

 ## Credit